stephenverderame/cpp_book/src/move/like_move.md

 // cannot reference s anymore
 ```

-It's pretty dangerous to use std::move() to manually move an lvalue.
+It's pretty dangerous to use std::move() to manually move a lvalue.
 If you do it, it should be at the end of the lvalue's scope, so that it can't be accidentally referenced later.

 ```C++
 std::unique_ptr<Port> cmr::addPortDecorator(